Last updated on March 31st, 2022

 Ways of soundproofing a room

-Commonly, there are three different ways to soundproof a room and each will come with their own price tag.
+Commonly, there are three different ways to soundproof a room and each will come with its own price tag.

 Block noise coming through the air by adding a thick layer of a heavy material to the structure, which reduces the ability for the noise to pass through it.